All kids deserve opportunities to enjoy quality time outdoors.

 - Demonstrates what’s working and what’s possible by highlighting existing and promising policy solutions for increasing youth engagement in the outdoors.

 - Shares the knowledge and experience of environmental education and outdoor engagement champions to inspire new, innovative ideas.

 - Connects cross sector leaders working on statewide policy initiatives.

 Help us improve the Youth Outdoor Policy Playbook by sending feedback and ideas to RPaulekas@merid.org.

 Why Youth Outdoors

-Research shows that playing and learning outdoors is critical for children’s health, well-being and academic success.
+Research shows that playing and learning outdoors is critical for children’s health, well-being and academic success, yet millions of children lack access to safe outdoor spaces and meaningful, regular outdoor experiences.
 Learn more about the benefits of spending regular time in nature.

-The Youth Outdoor Policy Framework outlines principles and key policy ideas for getting more kids outside.
+The Youth Outdoor Policy Framework outlines guiding principles for getting more kids outside.